jmari/iPharo/README.md

 	repository: 'github://jmari/JupyterTalk:master/repository';
 	load:'zmq'
 ```
 Kernel.json file should be created by Metacello (in Mac or Linux) in the correct place.
-If you are not able to star a new notebook in Pharo Smalltalk language, create this file manually.
+If you are not able to start a new notebook in Pharo Smalltalk language, create this file manually.
 Create the folder	'/usr/local/share/jupyter/kernels/pharo'.
 Create file	'kernel.json' with contents
 ```JSON
 '{